• Skip to primary navigation

 The texture is crumbly but also moist, depending on how aged it is.

-For recipes requiring Gorgonzola cheese, goat cheese can be a delicious substitute due to its similar flavor profile when accompanied by the right ingredients.
+For recipes requiring Gorgonzola cheese, goat cheese can be a delicious substitute due to its similar flavor when accompanied by the right ingredients.

 Simply mix goat cheese with the same spices called for in the recipe or combine it with honey to give your dish that added richness you're looking for.